lerilar/stoe-status-api-example/README.md

 The primary purpose of this script is to demonstrate a practical implementation of the Stø status API integration.
 While we welcome community contributions and improvements, please note that no official support is provided.

+[!NOTE]
 Please note that the status api may change over time, components may be added, changed or removed.
 An occasional manual check towards the api is encouraged to catch these changes.

+A more detailed information about the endpoints is provided at [Api doc](https://status.stoe.no/api/v1)

+To add more ways to alert, you update the `notification_providers.py` file and add the required config
 ---

 ## Prerequisites